collectd/collectd/README.md

       Various sensors in the Aquaero 5 water cooling board made by Aquacomputer.

     - ascent
-      Statistics about Ascent, a free server for the game `World of Warcraft`.
+      Statistics about Ascent, a free server for the game "World of Warcraft".

     - barometer
       Reads absolute barometric pressure, air pressure reduced to sea level and